kbenoit/TAUR/content/index.md

 ## Text Analysis Using R

 Testing the setup for the book.
 New comment.
+Second new comment.

 ## Beautiful documentation